opensearch-project/documentation-website/_install-and-configure/additional-plugins/ingest-attachment-plugin.md

 ## Extracted Information

-There are several fields, which can be extracted from the given binary.
+The following fields can be extracted using the plugin:

 - `content`
 - `language`